Vandana Shiva

-Vandana Shiva (born 5 November 1952) is an Indian scholar, environmental activist, food sovereignty advocate, ecofeminist and anti-globalisation author.
+Vandana Shiva (born 5 November 1952) is an Indian scholar, environmental activist, food sovereignty advocate, ecofeminist and anti-globalization author.
 Based in Delhi, Shiva has written more than 20 books.
 She is often referred to as "Gandhi of grain" for her activism associated with the anti-GMO movement.

 Shiva is one of the leaders and board members of the International Forum on Globalization (with Jerry Mander, Ralph Nader, and Helena Norberg-Hodge), and a figure of the anti-globalisation movement.
 She has argued in favour of many traditional practices, as in her interview in the book Vedic Ecology (by Ranchor Prime).
 She is a member of the scientific committee of the Fundacion IDEAS, Spain's Socialist Party's think tank.
 She is also a member of the International Organization for a Participatory Society.

 Early life and education

 Vandana Shiva was born in Dehradun.
 Her father was a conservator of forests, and her mother was a farmer with a love for nature.
-She was educated at St. Mary's Convent High School in Nainital, and at the Convent of Jesus and Mary, Dehradun.
+She was educated at St. Mary's Convent High School, Nainital, and at the Convent of Jesus and Mary, Dehradun.

-Shiva studied physics at Punjab University in Chandigarh, graduating as a Bachelor of Science in 1972.
+Shiva studied physics at Punjab University in Chandigarh, graduating with a Bachelor of Science degree in 1972.
 After a brief stint at the Bhabha Atomic Research Centre, she moved to Canada to pursue a master's degree in the philosophy of science at the University of Guelph in 1977 where she wrote a thesis entitled "Changes in the concept of periodicity of light".
 In 1978, she completed and received her PhD in philosophy at the University of Western Ontario, focusing on philosophy of physics.
 Her dissertation was titled "Hidden variables and locality in quantum theory" in which she discussed the mathematical and philosophical implications of hidden variable theories that fall outside of the purview of Bell's theorem.
 She later went on to pursue interdisciplinary research in science, technology, and environmental policy at the Indian Institute of Science and the Indian Institute of Management in Bangalore.